Amonsiba/EE282/homework4.md

 **1. Community Reference's Information**
 - N50  21,485,538
-- L50  3 <br>
+- L50  3

 **2. My Assembly's Inforation**
 - N50  4,494,246
 - L50  8

 My assembly compared to the community assembly indicates that overall my assembly had smaller contigs in length.
-This means that 50% of the genome in my assembly is represented by the 8 contigs, while the community assembly is represented by 3 contigs.
-This indicates the the references assembly is a higher quality.
+This means that 50% of the genome in my assembly is represented by 8 contigs, while the community assembly is represented by 3 contigs.
+This indicates the the references assembly is higher quality.

 **2. Compare your assembly to both the contig assembly and the scaffold assembly from the Drosophilia melmanogaster on FlyBase using a contiguity plot**